william1357chen/Object-Oriented-Programming-in-CPP-CS2124/Basic C++/File IO/File IO.md

 ifs.seekg(0);
 ```
 Note:  if you had already read all the way to the end of file, you will nead to call `clear` before you can `seekg`.

+### Passing Streams
+One group of parameter types that need to be treated specialy is the stream classes.
+Whether you are talking about the standard streams (i.e. `cin`, `cout` and `cerr`) or you are talking about a file stream, the all must be passed-by-reference.

+Why?
+The point is we never want to make a copy of a stream.
+We don't want to have two different stream "objects" referring to a single real underlying stream.
+A stream has a number of attributes that describe the stream's current status.
+For example, is it still ok to read from?
+What is the next position in the stream that we will read from or write to?
+Every time you use a stream, those attributes can change.
+But if we have to different stream objects referring to the same underlying stream then they can end up disagreeing with each other.
+And that's not good.

+To prevent such confusion, we always pass streams by reference.
+That way even when we have passed a stream to a function, the parameter name in the function is really referring to the same stream object as the calling function was using.

+Oh, and you will find that you don't have any choice in this area.
+If you try to pass a stream by value, or try to make a copy of a stream in any other way, your program will not compile.
+The folks who wrote the stream classes made sure of that.
+Later on, when we discuss copy control, we will see how they did it.

+What about making your stream a const parameter?
+Not likely to be a good idea.
+After all, think about what a stream object holds.
+Among other things, it has flags as to whether it is still readable or if we have hit the end of the file.
+And it has some sort of position marker that keeps track of where the next read will come from or where the next write will go to.
+All these things need to be free to be modified when we use the stream, so passing a stream by constant reference is not good.